developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Threat Management - Action Detect Countermeasure Unsolicited Alert Message

-This Managed Configuration allows an Administrator using an EMM to specify the string text message that is sent to a component of an application via an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the string text message that is sent to a component of an application through an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Threat Management - Action Detect Threat Type MDM Client Removal Package Name